TheLazyEngineer-net/Main-Site-Hugo/content/about/index.md

     weight = 100
 +++

-Robust systems are becoming increasingly hard to find.
-We seem to be happy with technology that lasts no more than five years.
-It wasn't long ago that we had to replace our computers and phones ever two years to be able to use the newest software.
-Software breaks countless things with every major release, causing countless manhours of additional work.
+Robust systems are becoming increasingly hard to find with new technology.
+We seem to be happy with technology that will only last five years.
+It wasn't long ago that we had to replace our computers and phones every two years to be able to use the newest software.
+Software breaks countless things with every major release, causing untold manhours of additional work.
 The constant churn of new technology is endless and it grows tiresome.

 Human beings are amazing at creating tools that last the test of time.
-Axes and hatchets have been cutting things for millenia, wheels are still round and exceptionally useful, and the venerable stick has been a lever for all of recorded history.
+Axes and hatchets have been cutting wood (and unfortunately people) for millenia, wheels are still round and exceptionally useful, and the venerable stick has been moving things as a lever for all of recorded history.
 What do these tools have in common?
 Simplicity in function and form.

-Simplicity is foundational to robustness and robust things are nicer to use.
+Simplicity is foundational to robustness and robust things are just nicer to use.
 Who wants to spend half a day fixing something that was working fine last week but then had a software update?
 Let's bring back robustness to our technology.
 The information on this site is directed to this purpose.

 ### Site Purpose

 1. To organize areas of scattered and neglected technical information -- [Docs](/docs)
-2. A place to write about my technical opinions -- [Posts](/posts)
+2. A place for my opinionated, technical thoughts -- [Posts](/posts)
 3. An excuse to learn to build a website from the ground up

 ### Audience